vogler75/automation-gateway/README.md

 # Build and Run

-It needs [JDK 11](https://openjdk.java.net/projects/jdk/11/) or higher.
+It needs [Java 11](https://openjdk.java.net/projects/jdk/11/) or higher.
+There is an issue with Java 8 update 292 and bouncycastl encryption. [here](https://github.com/bcgit/bc-java/issues/941) you can find more information about this issue..

 You can open the project in IntelliJ IDEA IDE and build it there or use grade to build it from command line.
+You can download [gradle](https://gradle.org/install/) and build it from command line.
+Use **version 7** or higher of gradle!
+Check the version of gradle if you install gradle on Linux with your package management system.
+On some distributions gradle is too old and will throw errors during build phase.

 ```
 > cd source/app